RafaFT/100-days-of-code/r2-log.md

 ### R2D88 - 2020/11/17

 Today, I have 16 Cloud Functions and 5 Cloud Run services deployed..
-This is means that updating all of the services involves running at least 21 `gcloud` commands!
+This means that updating all of the services involves running at least 21 `gcloud` commands!
 Not only it's annoying and time wasting, it's also error prone!

 So I decided to implement continuous delivery by using Cloud Build!